MINGA

 People living in cities in particular benefit from better air quality, less congestion and noise, and the gain of unneeded parking space as living space in a largely automated, connected and emission-free urban transport system.

-The goal of the MINGA research project (MINGA = Munich's Automated Urban Transport with Ridepooling, Solo Bus and Bus Platooning) is to create new services for more effective use of road space by developing an operational automated bus platoon and an initial test deployment in regular service.
+The aim of the MINGA research project (MINGA = Munich's automated local transport system with ridepooling, solo bus and bus platoons) is to create new services for more effective use of road space by developing an operational automated bus platoon and testing it in real road traffic for the first time.

-The project is scheduled to run until December 2025.
-It is being funded by the German Federal Ministry of Digital Affairs and Transport (BMDV) to the tune of around 13 million euros as part of the "Autonomous and Connected Driving in Public Transport" funding guideline.
+The project will run until the end of 2025 and is being funded by the Federal Ministry for Digital and Transport (BMDV) with around 13 million euros as part of the "Autonomes und vernetztes Fahren in öffentlichen Verkehren" funding guideline.